Wordpress Custom Headers

-This post is about adding the custom header functionality to a Wordpress theme.
-If you were looking for existing themes that support custom headers, I suggest you try the Wordpress free themes directory.
+This post is about adding the custom header functionality to a WordPress theme.
+If you were looking for existing themes that support custom headers, I suggest you try the WordPress free themes directory.

-Since version 2.1, Wordpress has allowed custom headers to be added to themes.
+Since version 2.1, WordPress has allowed custom headers to be added to themes.
 I don’t really have a use for it on my own blog, but I’d like to offer that functionality in the themes I release to the public.
 So last night I waded though some documentation and existing code to figure out just how it’s done.
-It’s actually pretty simple, so even if you don’t have much experience with Wordpress theming, you should be able to follow along.
+It’s actually pretty simple, so even if you don’t have much experience with WordPress theming, you should be able to follow along.

 1. Define the header properties

-First you need to tell Wordpress a few things about your header.
+First you need to tell WordPress a few things about your header.
 There are four things you should specify:

 - Header image location (the path to the image)